7 Natural Nitrogen For Plants Homemade (2023)

 Coffee Grounds

-Do not throw the grounds that have been used after making coffee.
+Do not throw away the grounds that have been used after making coffee.
 The plants love them!
 Your plants will receive a slow and constant supply of nitrogen.
 You can use old coffee grounds as a source of nitrogen for your plants by mixing them right into the soil around the bases of the plants.
 The decomposition of the coffee grounds will gradually release nitrogen, giving the plants a natural and slow-release nitrogen fertilizer.

 Nutritious Banana Peels